logos-co/logos-storage-ui/README.md

 ### SELinux

 If you are using Linux with SELinux enabled, you will not be able to install Nix without disabling it.
 A common workaround is to install Nix inside a Toolbox container.
-In that case, if you are using Qt Creator, you may also need to configure the project using submodules.

 ## Guidance